digital-sound-antiques/vgm-conv/README.md

 ## Limitation
 - YM2413 to YM2608 supports FM1-6 and rhythm conversion.
 FM7,8,9 channels are ignored.
 - YM2608 to YM2203 does not support the rhythm part conversion.
+- SN76489 to AY8910
-- SN76489 to AY8910: Noise channel conversion is pertially supported; SN76489 has the independent noice channel but AY8910 does not, so full conversion is not possible.
+    - Noise channel conversion is pertially supported; SN76489 has the independent noice channel but AY8910 does not, so full conversion is not possible.
+    - Periodic noise is converted to white noise.
 - As for YM2612 DAC, only register 2A stream can be converted.
 VGM's DAC stream commands is not supported.
 - Dual chip is not supported.